pyserial/pyserial/documentation/pyserial.rst

 compatible with Python 2.0 on Windows, Linux and several un*x like systems, MacOSX and Jython.

-On windows they will depend on pywin32_ (previously known as win32all)
+On windows releases older than 2.5 will depend on pywin32_ (previously known as win32all)

 .. _`Download Page`: http://sourceforge.net/project/showfiles.php?group_id=46487
 .. _pywin32: http://pypi.python.org/pypi/pywin32